wang-jingyi/wang-jingyi.github.io/index.md

 #### Research Interest

-In general, my research goal is to *develop rigorous engineering methodologies towards building more trustworthy AI and more secure systems*.
-I am particularly interested in formal methods applied to security and software engineering for AI:
+In general, my research goal is to *develop novel software engineering methodologies towards building more trustworthy AI and more secure systems*.
+I am particularly interested in formal methods applied to security and software engineering for AI, covering the following research topics:
 - Testing, verification and repair of AI or AI-based systems, e.g., deep neural networks, large language models (LLMs);
 - AI safety and fairness, e.g., for LLMs or LLM-based systems/applications;
 - Verification of security protocols;